When Can I Start More Advanced Agility Training With My Puppy?

 WhatsApp

 Congratulations on welcoming a new furry addition to your family!
-As you embark on this exciting journey with your puppy, you may find yourself eager to explore the world of agility together.
-However, it's important to determine the right time to introduce more agility exercises to your .
-In this article, we will explore the factors to consider when deciding when to begin advanced agility training with your puppy, ensuring a safe and enjoyable experience for both of you.
+As you embark on this exciting journey with your puppy, you may find yourself eager to explore the world of together.
+However, it's important to determine the right time to introduce more advanced agility exercises to your .
+In this article, we will explore the factors to consider when deciding when to begin advanced agility with your puppy, ensuring a safe and enjoyable experience for both of you.
 So, let's dive in and discover the perfect timing for taking those agility leaps and bounds with your four-legged companion!

 1. Puppy's Age and Development